List of Hollyoaks characters introduced in 2017: Misbah Maalik

+Farrah Maalik

-Farrah MaalikFarrah Maalik, played by Krupa Pattani, made her first on screen appearance on 6 June 2017.
+Farrah Maalik, played by Krupa Pattani, made her first appearance on 6 June 2017.
 The character and casting was announced on 18 April 2017.
 Farrah is the sister of Yasmine Maalik (Haiesha Mistry), and the daughter of Misbah Maalik (Harvey Virdi).
 Farrah is billed as a clinical psychologist with a "feisty, hilarious and roaring personality", who "always makes people gasp with her blunt honesty."
 On her casting, Pattani said "I can't believe I'm getting to play such a unique and free spirited character like Farrah in such a wonderful family as the Maaliks.
 I am absolutely thrilled to be joining Hollyoaks."

-Farrah first appears as Kim Butterfield's (Daisy Wood-Davis) psychologist.
-She is also Scott Drinkwell's (Ross Adams) psychologist after he attempts suicide and reveals to him that she struggles as Muslim lesbian.
-Farrah and Kim later begin a relationship of which her mother, Misbah, initially disapproves of, but eventually gives her blessing.
-Kim later moves into the Maalik home.

-Kim randomly disappears and Farrah's brother, Sami (Rishi Nair), tells Farrah that Kim ran off with another woman.
-Sami confesses he lied about Kim leaving Farrah and she becomes determined to find her girlfriend.
-Farrah is shocked when Ryan Knight (Duncan James) reveals that he killed Kim (though she is actually still alive and trapped in the Hollyoaks High basement).
-Ryan, who has been charged with the murder of his wife, Amy Barnes (Ashley Slanina-Davies), makes Farrah an offer: he will lead her to Kim's body, but only if she breaks him out of prison.
-With the police in on it, Farrah breaks Ryan out, but Ryan discovers Farrah's deception and runs off.
-Kim's location is finally revealed and Farrah is reunited with her.
-However, their relationship struggles, and Farrah starts to develop feelings for Grace Black (Tamara Wall).